protddg-bench/protddg-bench/README.md

          Training: train-s2648-test-p53.tsv        (2643) -> Test: p53.tsv

-     - This directory contains files for testing predictions on multiple site mutations starting from
+     - The directory PTMUL contains files for testing predictions on multiple site mutations starting from
        a training on a set single point mutations.
-       The directory PTMUL contains a 5-fold split of the PTMUL dataset.
-Given the numeber of mutations mutations form the same cluster the set has been diveded in 5 subsets.
+       The directory also includes a 5-fold split of the PTMUL dataset.
+Given the number of mutations mutations form the same cluster the set has been diveded in 5 subsets.
        The test on this dataset can be performed as follow: